 Brushless motors also tend to last longer than standard electric motors.

-While this is the most powerful cordless pressure washer out there, in the high power mode setting it produces 20 bar which is enough to clean the dirt of bikes and light jobs like that.
+While this is the most powerful cordless pressure washer out there behind the Dewalt, in the high power mode setting it produces 20 bar which is enough to clean the dirt of bikes and light jobs like that.
 Let’s be honest, you don’t really buy a cordless pressure washer for power, you buy one because you need the freedom of movement and convenience it gives you.
 When you compare it to the Yard Force after all these years I have to say I still prefer this.

 At only 2.4 kilograms, carrying around the WORX WG630E is a piece of cake and the battery will run out before your arms do.
 The lack of weight also makes it easy to lift or lower the washer into hard to get areas like into gutters or under wheel arches.

 The WG630E cordless pressure washer comes with a 5 in one nozzle, so you can choose what kind of spray you want by simply twisting the nozzle head.
 The lightest setting is a mist that would be great for bathing the dog (not to mention blasting out the dog kennel), and the highest powered setting is good for blasting dirt off cars without risking damaging the paint job.

 Like most WORX products the build quality of this cordless pressure washer is pretty good.
 I mean, if you are expecting something to match up to your Makita corded tools, you’ll be disappointed, but the WORX WG630E is a solid bit of kit for something so light.